 4. Work With Other Healthcare Providers

 Firstly, if a patient is already seeking conventional medicine doctor treatment, the functional treatment may complement conventional drugs or tests.
-The functional medicine doctor may focus more on natural ways to boost patient recovery, thereby reducing drug use over time.
+The functional health provider may focus more on natural ways to boost patient recovery, thereby reducing drug use over time.

 Secondly, most functional treatment plans focus on specific dietary, behavioral, and lifestyle changes.
-For successful patient outcomes, functional medicine physicians often work closely with health coaches and nutritionists — Austin FM has an in-house health coach to help you more easily make healthy lifestyle changes.
+For successful patient outcomes, functional health providers often work closely with health coaches and nutritionists — Austin FH has an in-house health coach to help you more easily make healthy lifestyle changes.

-Thirdly, a functional medicine doctor may also refer you to other healthcare providers.
+Thirdly, a functional health provider may also refer you to other healthcare providers.
 For example, if a lyme infection is suspected, a lyme disease specialist can help to assess and treat this underlying condition.

 5. Prioritize a Patient-Doctor Relationship

-Unlike conventional medicine, functional medicine doctors take the time to get to know their patients.
+Unlike conventional medicine, functional health providers take the time to get to know their patients.
 With a detailed understanding of your medical history, diet, lifestyle, and social relationships, your functional healthcare provider can better identify the root causes of your health issues.

 6. Improve Your Health as Soon as Possible

-Functional medicine practitioners use every resource at their disposal — from clinical-based research to advanced lab testing — to help their patients get better faster.
+Functional health providers use every resource at their disposal — from clinical-based research to advanced lab testing — to help their patients get better faster.
 With a comprehensive treatment plan that targets your body’s imbalances, functional medicine helps you get your health (and life) back on track.

 Since each diagnosis and treatment plan is tailored to a patient’s history and health problems, your treatment protocol is designed for a successful patient outcome.
 We always start by addressing the most fundamental aspects of your health condition.
 This way, you’re likely to see results quickly, wasting less time, money, and effort on treatments that aren’t right for you.